Forbes: Best-in-State Wealth Advisors 2018, 2019, 2020, 2021 & 2022

 The FT 400 was developed in collaboration with Ignites Research, a subsidiary of the FT that provides specialized content on asset management.
 To qualify for the list, advisers had to have 10 years of experience and at least $300 million in assets under management (AUM) and no more than 60% of the AUM with institutional clients.
 The FT reaches out to some of the largest brokerages in the U.S. and asks them to provide a list of advisors who meet the minimum criteria outlined above.
 These advisors are then invited to apply for the ranking.
 Only advisors who submit an online application can be considered for the ranking.
 In 2018, roughly 880 applications were received and 400 were selected to the final list (45.5%).
 In 2019, roughly 960 applications were received and 400 were selected to the final list (41.7%).
 The 400 qualified advisers were then scored on six attributes: AUM, AUM growth rate, compliance record, years of experience, industry certifications, and online accessibility.
 AUM is the top factor, accounting for roughly 60-70 percent of the applicant's score.
 Additionally, to provide a diversity of advisors, the FT placed a cap on the number of advisors from any one state that's roughly correlated to the distribution of millionaires across the U.S. The ranking may not be representative of any one client's experience, is not an endorsement, and is not indicative of advisor's future performance.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 The FT is not affiliated with Raymond James.

-The Forbes ranking of the 2020 Best-In-State Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative criteria, mostly gained through telephone and in-person due diligence interviews, and quantitative data.
-Those advisors that are considered have a minimum of seven years of experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their practices and approach to working with clients.
+The Forbes ranking of Best-In-State Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative criteria, mostly gained through telephone and in-person due diligence interviews, and quantitative data.
+Those advisors that are considered have a minimum of seven years of experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices into their practice and approach to working with clients.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
-Out of approximately 32,000 nominations, more than 4,000 advisors received the award.
-This ranking is not indicative of advisor's future performance, is not an endorsement, and may not be representative of individual clients' experience.
+Out of approximately 34,925 nominations, more than 6,550 advisors received the award.
+This ranking is not indicative of an advisor’s future performance, is not an endorsement, and may not be representative of individual clients’ experience.
 Neither Raymond James nor any of its Financial Advisors or RIA firms pay a fee in exchange for this award/rating.
 Raymond James is not affiliated with Forbes or Shook Research, LLC.
-Please visit https://www.forbes.com/best-in-state-wealth-advisors for more information.
+Please visit https://www.forbes.com/best-in-state-wealth-advisors for more info.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, Certified Financial Planner™, and in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.